fatvdbergdotus/ai/README.md

 ## Machine Learning
 [Machine learning](machine_learning/) is the study of programs that can improve their performance on a given task automatically [2].

 There are several kinds of machine learning.
-Unsupervised learning analyzes a stream of data and finds patterns and makes predictions without any other guidance [3].
+Unsupervised learning, or clustering, analyzes a stream of data and finds patterns and makes predictions without any other guidance [3].

-Supervised learning requires labeling the training data with the expected answers, and comes in two main varieties: (i) classification where the program must learn to predict what category the input belongs in [4]; and, (ii) regression where the program must deduce a numeric function based on numeric input [4].
+Supervised learning, or classification, requires labeling the training data with the expected answers, and comes in two main varieties: (i) classification where the program must learn to predict what category the input belongs in [4]; and, (ii) regression where the program must deduce a numeric function based on numeric input [4].

 In reinforcement learning, the agent is rewarded for good responses and punished for bad ones.
 The agent learns to choose responses that are classified as "good" [5].